The Complete Guide to Anti-AI Design in 2026

 # [LOW] color-gray-50-bg: Background #F9FAFB matches AI default

-• Missing typographic details: No hanging punctuation, no proper ligatures, no small-caps, no oldstyle figures
+- Missing craft: no hanging punctuation, no real ligatures, no oldstyle figures in a stat block.

-For a deep dive into typography specifically, see why Inter is killing your brand which includes 10 tested font pairings.
+For the typography deep dive and ten tested pairings, see why Inter is killing your brand.

 Dimension 3: Layout

-AI layouts follow a predictable vertical rhythm: hero, features grid, testimonials, pricing cards, CTA, footer.
-Each section is a full-width block with centered content and symmetric padding.
+AI layout has one rhythm: hero, features grid, testimonials, pricing cards, CTA, footer.
+Every section is a full-width block, centered, padded the same on both sides.

 Dimension 4: Animation

-• Fade-up on scroll: Every section fades in and translates up by 20-30px.
-This is the single most common AI animation.
+- Fade-up on scroll: every section fades in and translates up 20-30px.
+The most common AI animation, period.

 Dimension 5: Components

-• Icon + heading + paragraph cards: The holy trinity of AI component design
+- Icon + heading + paragraph card: the holy trinity.

-• Uniform card structures: Same padding, same border-radius, same shadow, same internal spacing
+- Identical card chrome: same padding, same radius, same shadow, same internal gaps.

 Dimension 6: Spacing